-Despite a huge push for more testing of applications, online or off, there is actually not a lot of standardized systems for doing it.
-This is not to say there aren’t a lot of standard techniques, there simply lacks unifying by-the-book approaches which yield solid results.
-A lack of standards should however be no reason not to test your web application.
-Yet without clear guidance most providers kind of just try things thereby wasting a lot of effort and still ending up with a poor quality product.
+Despite a push for more testing of applications, online or off, there aren’t any standardized systems available.
+There are common techniques, but there lacks a unifying by-the-book approach which yields reliable results.
+A lack of standards should, however, be no reason not to test your web application.
 Here is a general overview of the five basic approaches to testing.

 Monkeys in a closet

 I’ll start with this one as it is the most common, and the most misguided approach.
 It is achieved by deploying your application and letting many test subjects use the site and look for problems.
-The idea is to simply get more eyeballs and cursors on the site weeding out defects.
-In practice this does indeed produce a lot of defect reports, but usually fails in detecting serious defects.
+The idea is to get more eyeballs and cursors on the site weeding out defects.
+In practice, this does indeed produce many defect reports but usually fails in detecting severe issues.

 The trouble starts with the individuals hired as testers.
-At the low end of the pay scale these are simply people looking for a stepping stone job, or simply unqualified for another position.
+Given the pay range for many eye-balls tests, you won’t have people qualified or trained for this type of work.
 Sticking a bunch of these people together in a room is not going to get you good results.
-Parts of the site will likely not be tested, and a lot of effort will be spent doing permutations of tests which are essentially the same.
-Furthermore you are likely to create resent from other teams as the quality of defects being reported is generally poor.
+Parts of the site remain untested, and much effort is wasted with redundant permutations.
+Furthermore, you are likely to create resent from other teams with poor defect reports.

 Let the programmers do it

 A few common problems arise here.
-Many programmers, if not most, lack proper training in testing techniques.
-Furthermore, many teams have poor work ethic and consider proper testing beneath them.
-Some will simply not understand why they should be testing the website at all, it is afterall, just a bunch of modules written by others.
+Many coders lack sufficient training in testing techniques.
+Furthermore, a few teams may have a work ethic putting testing beneath them.
+Some don’t understand why they should be testing the website, after all, it is just a bunch of modules written by others.

 Web applications, even smaller interactive websites, need to be treated like any software development.
-This is are is fortunately well documented.
-Your programmers should be comfortable with unit tests and have a readily available test environment.
-They can’t do all the testing though, programmers are not a good choice for use-case or usability testing.
+Software testing is fortunately well documented.
+Coders should be comfortable with unit tests and have a readily available test environment.
+They can’t do all the testing though; programmers may not be suitable for use-case or usability testing.
 Let them focus on unit and functional tests.

 Manual feature testing

-And it is the lack of good test cases which is the pitfall of testing.
-Team members without strong experience in writing test cases are about the same as the monkey scenario.
-Testing is a priority balancing act with a constant choice between breadth and depth searching.
-It is simply not possible to test everything.
-A good test designer must have a method to choosing his test executions.
-Unfortunately there aren’t many, if any, well documented and complete methods.
+It is this lack of good test cases which is the pitfall of manual testing.
+Team members without substantial experience in writing test cases are about the same as the monkey scenario.
+Proper test writing requires balancing of what requires light testing and what requires in-depth testing.
+It is not possible to test everything.
+A sound test designer must have a method to choosing his test executions.
+Unfortunately, there aren’t many, if any, well documented and complete methods.

-Even without clear tactics there is no way you can avoid manual testing and expect to produce a high quality site.
-Your biggest problem simply becomes finding somebody capable of writing good test cases.
+Even without clear tactics, there is no way you can avoid manual testing and expect to produce a high-quality site.
+Finding somebody capable of writing good test cases is your biggest problem.

 Record and play automation

-Also be willing to accept that the recording feature of any testing tool is simply a minimal first step.
+Be willing to accept that the recording feature of any testing tool is a minimal first step.
 Don’t let the sales people mislead you into thinking it is the holy grail of testing.
-The tester will need to manage the recorded script and write additional code manually.
+The tester needs to manage the recorded script and write additional code manually.
 Many tools are severely lacking in this area.

 Rather than rely on record and playback techniques you should incorporate a real programming mentality into your automation effort.
-That is, have your testers manage a series of testing scripts which are properly implemented as modules and functions.
-Hand crafted scripts allow for dynamic testing, such that every run of the script tests the application slightly differently than the last.
-In a well layered system these scripts will also be usable even after UI changes.
+Have your testers manage a series of testing scripts which are appropriately implemented as modules and functions.
+Handcrafted scripts allow for dynamic testing, such that every run of the script tests the application slightly differently than the last.
+In a layered system, these scripts remain usable even after UI changes.

-The critical point here is that script writing is essentially programming.
-This leaves a daunting task of finding a qualified programmer who is also capable of writing quality test cases.
-These people are not easy to find.
+A critical point here is that script writing is programming.
+This leaves a task of finding a qualified programmer who is also capable of writing quality test cases.